fdioDocs/vpp-docs/docs/reference/vppcontainers/twocontainers.rst

   $ vagrant global-status

-You will have only one machine running, but I have multiple to ssh into.
+You will have only one machine running, but I have multiple as shown below:

 .. code-block:: console